Table of contents

 You’ve probably seen a W-2 form a number of times.
 But do you understand W-2s well enough to answer questions from your employees?

 If you have full-time employees, it’s a good idea to familiarize yourself with the W-2 form’s filing instructions and deadline before sending it out.
-We’re going to walk you through how to file a W-2 so you can help employees (and read your own W-2 if you get one).
+We’re going to walk you through how to file a W-2 below, so you can help employees (and read your own W-2 if you get one).

 Remember, this post is for educational purposes; nothing in it constitutes legal or professional advice — for specific tax questions related to your business, be sure to consult with a professional.